 In conclusion, the contributions of this work are listed as follows. \begin{itemize} \item A zero-shot multispectral pansharpening method is proposed, which does not require additional training data other than the observed LRMS and PAN.
-Specifically, we formulate an optimization objective in which the regularization of the coefficient is contained.
-The coefficient and the expected HRMS are taken as variables to be optimized within the one optimization problem. \item A DIP-type regularization is considered for the coefficient tensor in the formulated optimization objective.
+Specifically, we formulate a new optimization objective in which the regularization of the coefficient is contained.
+The coefficient and the expected HRMS are taken as variables to be optimized within the one optimization problem. \item A DIP-type regularization is considered for the coefficient in the formulated optimization objective.
 Specifically, we use a neural network to predict the coefficient and the network structure itself could provide necessary prior to reconstruct the coefficient.
-In this way, the network parameters are optimized together with the expected HRMS. \item We propose an easy-to-implement strategy to solve the formulated optimization problem.
-Specifically, the network parameters and the expected HRMS are iteratively updated about their corresponding subproblems by gradient descent methods.
-To stabilize the optimization process, the network is first initialized before the iterative updating. \item Experiments on several benchmark datasets show that the proposed method is convenient for handling diverse datasets and achieves comparable or superior performance to existing state-of-the-art (SOTA) methods. \end{itemize}
+Then, the network parameters are optimized together with the expected HRMS. \item An easy-to-implement strategy, i.e., alternating minimization, is used to solve the formulated optimization problem.
+To stabilize the optimization process, the network is first initialized before the alternating minimization. \item Experiments on several benchmark datasets show that the proposed method is convenient for handling diverse datasets and achieves comparable or superior performance to existing state-of-the-art (SOTA) methods. \end{itemize}

 The organization of this work is as follows.
 In Sec. \ref{sec-Related works}, we review the previous pansharpening methods and DIP-related methods.
 In Sec. \ref{sec-Main-method}, the pansharpening problem is introduced and the proposed method is analyzed.
 In Sec. \ref{sec-experiments}, experiments on four datasets are conducted to verify the effectiveness of the proposed method.
 Besides, we also analyze the parameter setting and conduct several ablation studies.
 In Sec. \ref{sec-conclusion}, we summarize the proposed method.